Vegan Gluten Free Chocolate Avocado Cookies

 This recipe rocks for every reason!
-It’s quick, easy, involves a handful of ingredients, packs texture, butter soft (you can under cook them for a more fudge like texture), pack tons of nutrients, rich chocolate flavor with a hint of coffee, won’t dry out like most cookies, and are non vegan approved!
+It’s quick, easy, affordable, involves a handful of ingredients, packs texture, is buttery soft (you can under cook them for a more fudge like texture), pack tons of nutrients, are gluten free, have a rich chocolate flavor, features sugar free chocolate thanks to Lily’s Sweets chocolate chips, it won’t dry out like most cookies, and they are non vegan approved!

-If you love a modern take on cookies that are typically laden with flour and sugar, you have to try this recipe for vegan Dark Chocolate Avocado Cookies!
+If you love a modern take on cookies that are typically laden with flour and added sugars, you have to try this recipe for vegan Chocolate Avocado Cookies!

 Why this recipe rocks: